Part V: Ethical Considerations

 Practice C is parenting.

-The descriptions are accurate in both framings.
-The practices are what they are.
 The framing determines whether you nod approvingly or furrow your brow.

 The Universality Problem